-Most workers either stand or sit the majority of the work day, while some have gone to treadmill desks, ball chairs, and kneeling chairs with mixed results.
-Research on these various options fails to name one of these as the best approach to avoiding back problems, carpal tunnel syndrome, foot and leg pain, and many others maladies caused by same position all day.
+Most workers either stand or sit most of the work day, while some have gone to treadmill desks, ball chairs, and kneeling chairs with mixed results.
+Unfortunately, research on these options fails to name one of these as the best approach to avoiding back problems, carpal tunnel syndrome, foot and leg pain, and many other maladies caused by the same position all day.
 Research does, however, provide helpful information on the benefits and drawbacks of both.

 Researchers at UCLA Ergonomics and Cornell University provide valuable information regarding standing versus sitting in the workplace, and OSHA relates basic guidelines for Computer Workstations.
-Also, MC Schraefel, a professor at the University of Southampton UK wrote a detailed analysis on the topic.
-Combined, these sources give solid information on the benefits and drawbacks of both as well as on what approach is best for worker health.
+Also, MC Schraefel, a professor at the University of Southampton, UK, wrote a detailed analysis on the topic.
+Combined, these sources give reliable information on both benefits and drawbacks and on what approach is best for worker health.

 Standing Versus Sitting

-Consider the following to help understand why neither sitting all day or standing all day is the best option:
+Consider the following to help understand why neither sitting all day nor standing all day is the best option:

-- The body works harder when standing than when sitting, which means it uses more energy.
-This equates to about 20% more calories burned, but it also means increased fatigue.
+- The body works harder when standing than sitting, which means it uses more energy.
+This equates to about 20% more calories burned but also increased fatigue.

-- Prolonged sitting comes with a high incidence of back complaints and leg/feet discomfort.
+- Prolonged sitting has a high incidence of back complaints and leg/foot discomfort.
 It also increases muscle loading of the neck and shoulders.

-- Sitting for more than 1 hour increases fat deposits and heart disease risk in addition to constricting circulation, slowing metabolism, shutting down muscles and tightening connective tissue.
+- Sitting for more than 1 hour increases fat deposits and heart disease risk, constricting circulation, slowing metabolism, shutting down muscles, and tightening connective tissue.

-- Prolonged standing puts additional strain on the circulatory system and on legs and feet.
+- Prolonged standing puts additional strain on the circulatory system, legs, and feet.

 Variety is the Solution